-Just Do It! has been accepted into the Watercolor USA 2024 exhibition at the Springfield Art Museum, MO.
+Just Do It! was accepted into the Watercolor USA 2024 exhibition at the Springfield Art Museum, MO.

 June 8 - September 1, 2024